red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 ### Implementation phases

-1. Create hardhat task invoking current development process (deployAll)
-2. Extract from Hardhat network all transactions grouped by contract (transactions generated in step 1)
-3. Extract from transactions modified slots
+[X] Create hardhat task invoking current development process (deployAll) [X] Extract from Hardhat network all transactions grouped by contract (transactions generated in step 1) [X] Extract from transactions modified slots
-4. Retrieve from chain each value for each slot
+[X] Retrieve from chain each value for each slot
-5. Generate from template genesis file
+[X] Generate from template genesis file

-End of generation process

-6. Deploy besu network with generated genesis
-7. Check by using regular contract calls data stored in contract's state

-End of test process
+[-] Testing resulting genesis
+[ ] Deploy in pre-production environment